base9-theme/base9-theme.github.io/src/assets/about.md

 1. Background.
 The darkest color ever possible in UI.
 It will also be used to mix other color to create darker shades.
 2. Normal foreground.
-3. Used for symbols.
+3. Primary color in UI.
+Signifies importance.
+Used for headings, buttons.
-4. Used for tags, search matches.
-5. Used for strings.
-6. Used for function names, decorators, literals, constants.
-7. Secondary in UI.
+4. Secondary in UI.
 Signifies special.
 Used for quotes, highlights
+5. Used for function names, decorators, literals, constants.
+6. Used for strings.
+7. Used for tags, search matches.
-8. Primary color in UI.
-Signifies importance.
-Used for headings, buttons.
+8. Used for symbols.
 9. Used for keywords.

+## How to implement base9 color theme for your favorite program

+TODO link to template guide